isramv/ckeditor_linkchange/README.md

 ### ckeditor_linkchange.info

-this file declare our module and it's dependencies:
+This file declares our module and its dependencies:

 	name = "Ckeditor linkchange plugin"
 	description = "Adds the ability to change the text or a url with the linkchange button (CKEditor)"